iAmMrinal0/prestoDom-book/example.md

 # Example

-We will take an example of a counter which increments or decrements based on the button click.
+We will take an example of a counter which increments or decrements based on a button click.

 ### Layouts